Keith975/IXD-256/assignment2/readme.md

 ## Assignment2

-PS：Hi Nikita, if you saw this message, it means I am now still working on documenting.
+PS： Hi Nikita, if you saw this message, it means I am now still working on documenting.
 I have an interview today around 6 PM, and I spent most of the time today preparing for that.

 Link to the code:
 [assignment2 Micropyton code](main.py)